What does “co-signing a loan for others” mean? The free dictionary gives this succinct definition:

 Co-signing: What the Bible Says

-Whereas the bible never uses the term “co-signing”, it gives plenty of advice about assuming responsibility for another person’s loan.
+Whereas the bible never uses the term “co-signing”, there are several verses on money and it gives plenty of advice about assuming responsibility for another person’s loan.

 Most of this advice, appropriately, comes from the Book of Proverbs … a book of wisdom.
 I would categorize these passages under the following headings: